 It is not always apparent if a used helmet has been dropped or involved in an impact.
 From the outside, a helmet may look brand new, with no visible scratches or dents.
 However, the liner may contain invisible defects or signs that it was compressed.
 This is why it is important not to buy a used or second-hand helmet.
 Buy a new one that carries a safety certification.

 If your helmet fell while empty, the foam liner may not have been affected, as there was nothing inside the helmet to compress the EPS liner from the inside.
-If it sustained an impact with your head inside, however, the air bubbles have most likely been compressed and the helmet needs to be replaced.
+If it sustained an impact with your head inside, however, the air bubbles have most likely been compressed, and the helmet needs to be replaced.
+It’s important to replace helmet after fall to ensure your safety in future accidents.
 This is true even if the helmet fell from a low height.

 If you are not sure whether your motorcycle or bicycle helmet should be replaced, it is always better to get a new one.
 Do not risk a serious brain injury by assuming that your old helmet is still operating at maximum efficiency.
 It is better to be proactive and replace the helmet to ensure that it provides adequate protection in the event of an accident.